Mysterious Pyramid Of Menkaure

 This single quarry mark 'was possibly forged by Richard Howard-Vyse under the pressure of competition with another archaeologist, the Italian Count Caviglia.'

-Despite the claim that the pyramid was a tomb, a number of Egyptologists do recognize that the intent of the pyramid still remains a mystery.
+Despite the claim that the pyramid was a tomb, several Egyptologists do recognize that the intent of the pyramid still remains a mystery.

 Mysterious Pyramid of Menkaure

-The 4,300-year-old pyramid of Menkaure, the smallest of the famous trio at Giza (some 200 feet lower than the other two), is now opened to the public after the completion of its renovation.
+The 4,300-year-old pyramid of Menkaure, the smallest of the famous trio at Giza (some 200 feet lower than the other two), is now open to the public after the completion of its renovation.

-Pyramid of Menkaure (Mycerinus), measures 356 feet (108 meters) along each side and some 215 feet (65 meters) in height and an angle of 51 degrees.
+The pyramid of Menkaure (Mycerinus) measures 356 feet (108 meters) along each side and some 215 feet (65 meters) in height and an angle of 51 degrees.
 It was built to serve as the tomb of the fourth dynasty Pharaoh Menkaure (2530 BC.-2500 BC.)

 This pyramid is also very anonymous.
 We do not know much about Menkaure.

 Researchers discovered an empty basalt sarcophagus, an anthropoid coffin lid made of wood, and some bones.
-These bones along with the coffin were later proved were dated from the early Christian era and had no connection to Pharaonic times.
+These bones, along with the coffin, were later proved to be dated from the early Christian era and had no connection to Pharaonic times.

-The basalt sarcophagus, on the other hand, could have belonged to Menkaure.
+On the other hand, the basalt sarcophagus could have belonged to Menkaure.

 Unfortunately, nobody had the opportunity to examine it because it had been lost at sea when the ship on which Vyse sent it to England had sunk off the coast of Spain.

-Since it was a matter of record that the sarcophagus had been found empty by Vyse, it was once again assumed that the body of the pharaoh must have been removed by tomb robbers.'
+Since it was a matter of record that the sarcophagus had been found empty by Vyse, it was once again assumed tomb robbers must have removed the pharaoh's body.'

 This 'robbery theory' was only supported by 'evidence' of the missing mummies and grave goods.

-There is a lack of bodies in the pyramids and the absence of decorations and inscriptions in countless galleries, chambers, corridors and passageways is also evident.
+The lack of bodies in the pyramids and the absence of decorations and inscriptions in countless galleries, chambers, corridors, and passageways are also evident.

-The same is true regarding all three Giza's pyramids.
+The same is true regarding all three Giza pyramids.
 Not a single word - praising the pharaohs - has been inscribed on the pyramids' walls.

-Other burial places of ancient Egypt have beautiful decorations, paintings, and inscriptions referring to the ritual spells and invocations indispensable for the deceased on his journey towards eternal life.
+Other burial places of ancient Egypt have beautiful decorations, paintings, and inscriptions referring to the ritual spells and invocations indispensable for the deceased on his journey toward eternal life.

 Menkaure died unexpectedly, and work on his pyramid complex was abandoned.
 Later, Menkaure's heir, Shepseskaf, the sixth and last pharaoh of the 4th dynasty of Egypt during the Old Kingdom, later completed the complex using mud brick.